deg/sodium/README.md

 it helps me (or other contributers) accomplish what they need.
 If you need features now, PRs are welcome.

+#### ALERT

+Sodium 0.9.0 introduces incompatible changes.

+I have divided Sodium into two libraries.
+The Soda-ash/Semantic-UI code remains in Sodium.
+But all the more general utilities have been moved to a new library, [Iron](https://github.com/deg/iron).
+As of today, this is working well enough for me to use.
+But there may be teething pains, so please let me know if you hit any snags.

 ### Background

 I used [re-com](https://github.com/Day8/re-com) in some of my earlier